hadron-project/hadron/README.md

 A node is an individual process instance.
 Usually running in a container, VM or the like.

 ##### node configuration
 The static configuration for a node when it is started.
 Configuration is broken up into a few individual sections.
-The decisions has been made (for now) not to support environment variable based config, or some sort of inheritence like cascading config.
-Only the config file will be used.
+The decision has been made (for now) not to support environment variable based config, or some sort of inheritence like cascading config.
+Only a config file will be used.

 - `cluster`: Configuration for the cluster overall.
 Once the cluster has started successfully, certain pieces of the cluster configuration can not be changed by way of static configuration updates, but only via the Admin API.
 - `node`: Configuration specifically for the parent node.
 This will hold things like the regions which this node is part of.
 These config options can be updated freely using the node's static config.